GauravRanaOP/HealthEase/README.md

 ![HealthEase Logo](frontend/src/assets/images/logo.png)

 **HealthEase** Application aims to improve existing healthcare services in the Canadian market.
-The application includes various features, such as:
+The application includes features such as:

 - **Search for Skilled Healthcare Physicians:** Find doctors by geolocation.
 - **In-Home Lab Tests Scheduling:** Schedule lab tests from the comfort of your home.